What Patients Need to Start a Spring Medical Cannabis Grow

 If you had a grow last year and you are reusing your soil, you will need to add fresh amendments because your soil gets depleted as your plant takes what it needs from the soil.
 Azomite is a great product for adding in natural trace minerals that your plant needs.

 If you have the space, we suggest starting your seeds indoors around the beginning of April here in the Chicago area.
-You can start your seeds in a number of ways.
+You can start your seeds in many ways.
 My favorite way is soaking the seeds for 24 hours in water with a little bit of Fulvic acid.
 I use a product by Nectar For The Gods called Zeus Juice.
-Fulvic acid breaks down the outer shell of the seed turning it into an enzyme called Amylase, which then turns into a carbohydrate, and then into a sugar, and it feeds the seed.
+Fulvic acid breaks down the outer shell of the seed, turning it into an enzyme called Amylase, which then turns into a carbohydrate, and then into sugar, and it feeds the seed.

 I use Coast of Maine Organic Seed Starter and mix it up in a container with water and some beneficial bacteria to give some life to the soil.
 Make sure to not mix the soil too wet, as you want to lightly fill a small pot.
 Poke a hole with your finger or a pen, about a half-inch deep in the center of the pot, and drop in your seed.
 Put your well-draining small pots in a 10″ x 20″ tray with a dome over it to keep in the humidity, or get creative and make your own dome out of a clear plastic container.